Make a Property or Building Complaint

-Life-threatening emergencies and / or after-hours noise complaints should be reported to 911.
+Life-threatening emergencies and after-hours noise complaints should be reported to 911.

 If you’ve received notice of a violation on your own property, see What Should I Do If I’m Cited?

 Your complaint does not always lead to an enforcement action.
-When we investigate, sometimes the owner has already fixed the problem or we discover that the owner has done nothing wrong.
+When we investigate, sometimes the owner has already fixed the problem or we discover that the owner has done nothing wrong or that the activity is not a violation under our laws.
 Sometimes we may not be able to see the violation.

 The property address of the potential violation.

 - If our inspectors cannot find a potential violation, we cannot investigate or act to correct it.

 - If you’re unsure of the address, give us the address of the property next door or a description of the location (such as SE corner of 5th Avenue and Columbia Street).